ambrosia13/HoneyShaders/README.md

 ## Known issues:

-- Some objects look strange with bloom.
-For example, entities will have bloom if against the sky.
+- Bloom applies to certain things that shouldn't have bloom
-- Some visual artifacts
+- Minor visual artifacts
-- Poor performance
+- Poor optimization
 - Some config options may not work correctly
-- The shaderpack is generally very incomplete, but suitable for normal gameplay.
-Though I wouldn't recommend using it if you want to take pretty screenshots.

 # Credits